sergiug/homelab/README.md

 * SSH key imported (I personally use github import right at installation time)

 ### Host machine
+We are running Ansible in a docker container, to be able to run from any host, so only prerequisite required on the host is Docker installed.
-* Ansible installed
+* Docker
-* paramiko installed (`pip install paramiko`)

 ## Configuration
-1. Customize hosts file according to your homelab server(s) names, IPs and username
-2. Rename `/group_vars/all/secret.yaml.dist` file to `/group_vars/all/secret.yaml` and fill in with your details
+1. Rename `hosts.dist` to `hosts` and fill in with your details, server IPs, etc..
-3. Install community.docker ansible module
-`ansible-galaxy collection install community.docker`
+2.

 ## Running the linting tools
 `make lint`